2006 Commonwealth Games closing ceremony: Concluding performances

 The Boy and White Duck from the opening ceremony returned and the boy, who was holding the duck, went down a trapdoor at the centre of the stage and disappeared from sight, symbolizing the closing of the 2006 Games.

 Casey Donovan, the winner of the 2004 Australian Idol, performed Better To Love.

 Michael Klim then came on stage to respond on behalf of the athletes.
-He was interrupted, mid-sentence, by Barry Humphries (as Dame Edna Everage).
+He was interrupted, mid-sentence, by Barry Humphries (as Dame Edna Everage who was live from her London home).
 Michael Klim's interrupted speech was never finished.

-Dame Edna Everage read a message, and a poem and then sang a song in tribute to Melbourne, via video, while 1,000 so-called "Commonwealth Dames", wearing various costumes, some from the beginning of the show, performed on the circular stage, waving gladioli and dancing.
+Dame Edna Everage read a message, and a poem and then sang a song in tribute to Melbourne, via a live video, while 1,000 so-called "Commonwealth Dames", wearing various costumes, some from the beginning of the show, performed on the circular stage, waving gladioli and dancing.
 During this, many fireworks were set off, finally ending in a large human formation in the shape of Dame Edna's trademark glasses.

-The athletes danced and partied around the centre stage, many of them taking advantage of the informal procedures to take photos, and celebrate in the festivities.
+After this performance, the athletes were released to return to the stadium field and the party began around the centre stage, many of them taking advantage of the informal procedures to take photos, and celebrate in the festivities.
 Then a select number of outer circle volunteers speared inwards to form a heart-shaped enclosure, while Melbourne's larger skyscrapers set fireworks alight - mirroring the opening ceremony.
-The floating fish of the Yarra River were illuminated one final time.
+The floating fishes of the Yarra River were illuminated one final time.
 The official goodbye was announced, and the ceremony ended.

 The President of the Commonwealth Games Committee, Mike Fennell, declared to the crowd, "Melbourne, you are simply the best!"

-The stage then cleared, with the volunteers surrounding the centre platform, with John Farnham singing his hit Age of Reason, followed by a set of Farnham songs, finishing with his anthem song, You're the Voice.
+The stage then cleared, with the volunteers surrounding the centre platform, with John Farnham singing his hit Age of Reason, followed by a set of Farnham songs, finishing with his anthem song, "You're the Voice".

 A month after the ceremony, all the Melbourne performers received certificates of participation.